 We introduce our puppies to a crate on day one.
 Literally the day we bring them home.
 The best way to do this is to take your puppy outside to go potty and then bring him/her in and put them in the crate.
 Be careful that you don’t stuff too much stuff in the crate with the puppy.
 A small hand towel (that you don’t care about) and a nylon bone is enough.

 Most puppies will cry, bark or howl while in the crate the first few (or many) times.
 Ignore it, it does not hurt the puppy at all.
-The important thing to remember about crate training is that you do not want the crate in your bedroom or anywhere close to where you sleep, and you don’t want to take your puppy out of the crate while he/she is making noise.
+The important thing to remember about crate training is that you do not want the crate in your bedroom or anywhere close to where you sleep, and you never want to take your puppy out of the crate while he/she is making noise.
 Always wait until the puppy settles down and is quiet, even if that quiet only lasts for just a minute or two.

 Learn more about crate training.